rishabhyadav23/rishabhyadav23/README.md

 ### About Me:
 - 🌱 I’m currently learning **DSA and Flutter.**

-- 🌱 I have JAVA, Flutter and SQL.
+- 🌱 I have good knowladge of JAVA, Flutter and SQL.

 - 👯 I’m looking to collaborate on **Open source Projects.**